bwanicur/middlepathdevelopment/_posts/2015-06-03-finding-effective-consultants.markdown

 Finding consultants can be a real challenge in today's market.
 This article is aimed at non-technical business owners or whoever might be in charge of hiring technical talent.
 When I say "consultant", I am primarily talking about *programmers*, but as we will see, it takes more than being a technically skilled programmer to be an effective consultant.

-Most businesses are concerned with finding a competent programmer.
-I believe the scenario that is most commonly feared is finding a programmer who is technically incompetent (at least for the tasks at hand).
-The concern is that they will build you something that has serious technical problems.
-While this is certainly a legitimate concern, I think it is easier to avoid than other more subtle problems.
-More on this later.

-Businesses can still find ineffective consultants even if they have found their *rockstar*, *guru*, etc... (we'll talk more about these terms and why you should not use them later).
-I think this is surprising to many businesses.
-A highly skilled consultant/programmer can still be ineffective or be a bad fit for their them.

 <hr>

 ### Holes In My House's Foundation